jfacchini/rust-workshop/1_generics-traits/README.md

 # Implementing (a simplistic) MyIterator

-An iterator is a struct that implements a Trait with a method `next()` which returns an `Option` that can contain an `Item` of a collection iterated over.
+An iterator is a struct that implements a Trait with a method called `next()` which returns an `Option` value that can contain an `Item` of a collection iterated over.

 ```rust
 trait MyIterator {